|

 - List view

-- An arrangement of icons in a My Computer or Explorer window that uses small icons and alphabetizes down the window
+- An arrangement of icons in a Computer or File Explorer window that uses small icons and alphabetizes down the window

 - lock